IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-BufferObjects.rst

 Image
 -------

-An image contains an buffer (stored in an Array) and is defined by some parameters (size, spacing, pixel type, ...)
+An image contains a buffer (stored in an Array) and is defined by some parameters (size, spacing, pixel type, ...)
 The buffer type is defined by ``::fwTools::Type`` that provides the basic types ([u]int8, [u]int16, [u]int32, [u]int64,
 float and double).